OpenEvalProject/evals/manuscripts/elife-103417/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00a2xv884 Institute of Immunology and Bone Marrow Transplantation Center, The First Affiliated Hospital, Zhejiang University School of Medicine Hangzhou China
+1. Institute of Immunology and Bone Marrow Transplantation Center, The First Affiliated Hospital, Zhejiang University School of Medicine Hangzhou China ([ROR:00a2xv884](https://ror.org/00a2xv884))
-2. https://ror.org/00a2xv884 Zhejiang University School of Medicine Hangzhou China
+2. Zhejiang University School of Medicine Hangzhou China ([ROR:00a2xv884](https://ror.org/00a2xv884))
-3. https://ror.org/00a2xv884 Liangzhu Laboratory, Zhejiang University Medical Center Hangzhou China
+3. Liangzhu Laboratory, Zhejiang University Medical Center Hangzhou China ([ROR:00a2xv884](https://ror.org/00a2xv884))
-4. https://ror.org/03rc6as71 Department of Hematology, Tongji Hospital, School of Medicine, Tongji University Shanghai China
+4. Department of Hematology, Tongji Hospital, School of Medicine, Tongji University Shanghai China ([ROR:03rc6as71](https://ror.org/03rc6as71))
-5. https://ror.org/03rc6as71 Shanghai Key Laboratory of Signaling and Disease Research, Frontier Science Center of Stem Cell Research, National Stem Cell Translational Resource Center, School of Life Sciences and Technology, Tongji University Shanghai China
+5. Shanghai Key Laboratory of Signaling and Disease Research, Frontier Science Center of Stem Cell Research, National Stem Cell Translational Resource Center, School of Life Sciences and Technology, Tongji University Shanghai China ([ROR:03rc6as71](https://ror.org/03rc6as71))
-6. https://ror.org/00a2xv884 Laboratory Animal Center, Zhejiang University Hangzhou China
+6. Laboratory Animal Center, Zhejiang University Hangzhou China ([ROR:00a2xv884](https://ror.org/00a2xv884))
-7. https://ror.org/00a2xv884 Co-Facility Center, Zhejiang University School of Medicine Hangzhou China
+7. Co-Facility Center, Zhejiang University School of Medicine Hangzhou China ([ROR:00a2xv884](https://ror.org/00a2xv884))
-8. https://ror.org/059cjpv64 Department of Gastrointestinal Surgery, The Second Affiliated Hospital, Zhejiang University School of Medicine Hangzhou China
+8. Department of Gastrointestinal Surgery, The Second Affiliated Hospital, Zhejiang University School of Medicine Hangzhou China ([ROR:059cjpv64](https://ror.org/059cjpv64))
-9. https://ror.org/05gpas306 School of Basic Medical Sciences and Forensic Medicine, Hangzhou Medical College Hangzhou China
+9. School of Basic Medical Sciences and Forensic Medicine, Hangzhou Medical College Hangzhou China ([ROR:05gpas306](https://ror.org/05gpas306))
-10. https://ror.org/00a2xv884 MOE Key Laboratory of Biosystems Homeostasis & Protection and Zhejiang Provincial Key Laboratory for Cancer Molecular Cell Biology, Life Sciences Institute, Zhejiang University Hangzhou China
+10. MOE Key Laboratory of Biosystems Homeostasis & Protection and Zhejiang Provincial Key Laboratory for Cancer Molecular Cell Biology, Life Sciences Institute, Zhejiang University Hangzhou China ([ROR:00a2xv884](https://ror.org/00a2xv884))
-11. https://ror.org/00a2xv884 Department of Orthopedics Surgery, The Second Affiliated Hospital, School of Medicine, Zhejiang University Hangzhou China
+11. Department of Orthopedics Surgery, The Second Affiliated Hospital, School of Medicine, Zhejiang University Hangzhou China ([ROR:00a2xv884](https://ror.org/00a2xv884))
-12. https://ror.org/00a2xv884 Future Health Laboratory, Innovation Center of Yangtze River Delta, Zhejiang University Jiaxing China
+12. Future Health Laboratory, Innovation Center of Yangtze River Delta, Zhejiang University Jiaxing China ([ROR:00a2xv884](https://ror.org/00a2xv884))

 † Corresponding author

 ## Abstract

-FOXP3-expressing regulatory T (T reg ) cells play a pivotal role in maintaining immune homeostasis and tolerance, with their activation being crucial for preventing various inflammatory responses.
-However, the mechanisms governing the epigenetic program in T reg cells during their dynamic activation remain unclear.
+FOXP3-expressing regulatory T (Treg) cells play a pivotal role in maintaining immune homeostasis and tolerance, with their activation being crucial for preventing various inflammatory responses.
+However, the mechanisms governing the epigenetic program in Treg cells during their dynamic activation remain unclear.
 In this study, we demonstrate that CXXC-finger protein 1 (CXXC1) interacts with the transcription factor FOXP3 and facilitates the regulation of target genes by modulating H3K4me3 deposition.
-Cxxc1 deletion in T reg cells leads to severe inflammatory disease and spontaneous T cell activation, with impaired immunosuppressive function.
-As a transcriptional regulator, CXXC1 promotes the expression of key T reg functional markers under steady-state conditions, which are essential for the maintenance of T reg cell homeostasis and their suppressive functions.
-Epigenetically, CXXC1 binds to the genomic regulatory regions of T reg program genes in mouse T reg cells, overlapping with FOXP3-binding sites.
-Given its critical role in T reg cell homeostasis, CXXC1 presents itself as a promising therapeutic target for autoimmune diseases.
+Cxxc1 deletion in Treg cells leads to severe inflammatory disease and spontaneous T cell activation, with impaired immunosuppressive function.
+As a transcriptional regulator, CXXC1 promotes the expression of key Treg functional markers under steady-state conditions, which are essential for the maintenance of Treg cell homeostasis and their suppressive functions.
+Epigenetically, CXXC1 binds to the genomic regulatory regions of Treg program genes in mouse Treg cells, overlapping with FOXP3-binding sites.
+Given its critical role in Treg cell homeostasis, CXXC1 presents itself as a promising therapeutic target for autoimmune diseases.

 ## Introduction